Top Cybersecurity Interview Questions and Answers for 2026

 A strong security policy includes elements like access control, encryption, regular updates, user training, incident response plans, and compliance with relevant regulations.

-It is a framework for information security management systems (ISMS), while ISO 27002 provides guidelines for implementing security controls and practices within an organization.
+It is a framework for information security management systems (ISMS), updated as ISO 27001:2022 from the 2013 version, while ISO 27002 provides guidelines for implementing security controls and practices within an organization.

 Threat detection systems monitor network traffic and system logs to identify suspicious activities or potential security threats using predefined rules and machine learning algorithms.